 - There should only be one profile per business location, as this can cause problems with how your information displays on Google Maps and Search.

-Visit Google Business Profile Help, “Verify Your Business” tab to check on your verification status.
+Visit Google Business Profile Help, “Verify Your Business” tab, to check your verification status.

 Birdeye’s complete Google marketing package

-Google has become the front door to local business.
-It’s where that initial search for a business starts — “best podiatrist”, “pizza restaurant near me”, and so on.
+Google has become the front door to local businesses.
+It’s where that initial search for a business starts — “best podiatrist,” “pizza restaurant near me,” and so on.
 This has made the power of the organic Google listing immense.
 In this digital age, 90% of consumers say they use Google to find businesses, and a whopping 61% of them only select from the first three businesses to come up in a Google search.
 This makes your Google Business Profile an indispensable search, review, and marketing tool that your business needs for growth.

 Birdeye provides multi-location businesses with a complete Google marketing package, one of the many reasons why more than 100,000 businesses use Birdeye to help boost their local search engine optimization (SEO) and online reputation, communicate directly with prospects, and win new business.
 Check out our marketing toolkit on how to generate more leads from your Google Business Profile by clicking the banner below.